ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ## Steps to run on your local machine

+Follow the steps below to run the application on your local machine.
+In a subsequent section are instructions for running it on the same Kubernetes or OpenShift cluster where the Watson STT service is running.

 ### 1. Build
 Go to the directory that contains sample code for this tutorial.
 ```